-Belgium has the reputation for having the highest quality beer in the world.
+Belgium has a reputation for having the highest quality beer in the world.
 Also, the country has about 230 active breweries producing some of the most sought-after brews worldwide.

 Though that number compares to the number of craft breweries in the US, remember that Belgium has a population of just 11 million.
 Also, remember that while in the US it seems like everyone, their mother, their dog and their cousin has opened a craft brewery, in Belgium some of these breweries have been open for several centuries, or were opened by groups of medieval monks!
 Respect!

 The list below encompasses beers that you should be able to find outside of Belgium, though it may require some effort.
 Be aware too that some of these are more “seasonal” and may require a little patience to find!

 Check out our list!

 This awesome Belgian beer is a perfect example of a sour Flanders Red.

 With a very tart flavor, this unpasteurized beer has a reddish brown color with a very earthy aroma from the oak barrels it’s aged in.